 What to Expect During Your Consultation for Nasal Obstructions

 The first step will be determining the cause of your nasal obstruction.
 In some cases, this will be obvious, as is normally the case with injuries or foreign objects.
 Other times, testing such as x-rays may be ordered to determine the cause.
 Dr. Kay may also administer nasal spray or “pack” the nose by inserting cotton or gauze into it to help eliminate bleeding.

 Having a nasal obstruction can be alarming, but your treatment for it shouldn’t be.
-Dr. Scott Kay provides quality, compassionate care for all his Central New Jersey area patients, including Princeton and Plainsboro.
+Dr. Scott Kay provides quality, compassionate care for all his Central New Jersey area patients, including Princeton, Monroe and Plainsboro.
 To schedule an appointment, contact Princeton Otolaryngology Associates.